scmacdon/AWSBlog/README.md

 # Submitting data to an Amazon DynamoDB table using the Enhanced Client within a Spring Boot application

 You can develop a fully functioning data submission application by using AWS Services (Amazon DynamoDB and AWS Elastic Beanstalk) and Spring Boot.
-This application uses the DynamoDB Enhanced Client (**software.amazon.awssdk.enhanced.dynamodb.DynamoDbEnhancedClient**) s to submit data to a DynamoDB table.
-This application also uses Spring Boot APIs to build a model, view and controllers.
+This application uses the DynamoDB Enhanced Client (**software.amazon.awssdk.enhanced.dynamodb.DynamoDbEnhancedClient**)  to submit data to a DynamoDB table.
+This application also uses Spring Boot APIs to build a model, views and a controller.

 The DynamoDB Enhanced client lets you map your client-side classes to Amazon DynamoDB tables.
 To use DynamoDB Enhanced Client, you define the relationship between items in a DynamoDB table and their corresponding object instances in your code.
 The DynamoDB Enhanced Client class enables you to access your tables; perform various create, read, update, and delete (CRUD) operations; and execute queries.